shapeforge/Chill/README.md

 You can now build the project for your IDE of choice using CMAKE, and then compile.

 ## How to Use ChiLL?
-Once ChiLL is opened, you can access a menu containing the different node by doing a right-click.
+Once ChiLL is opened -- and IceSL alongside it -- you can access a menu containing the different node by doing a right-click.

 ![Nodes Menu][node_menu]